 Net Operating Income (NOI) is a measure that presents the net operating income of the properties: income after the deduction of the property's operating expenses and prior to the deduction of taxes and interest.
-It serves as one of the important parameters in the valuation of income-producing real estate companies, as its division by the appropriate cap rate for the properties provides an indication for the determination of the value of income-producing properties.
-In addition, after deduction of the current maintenance expenses incurred to preserve the
+It serves as one of the important parameters in the valuation of income-producing real estate companies, as its division by the appropriate cap rate for the properties provides an indication for the determination of the value of income-producing properties15.
+In addition, after deduction of the current maintenance expenses incurred to preserve

-&lt;sup>12 Excluding areas in properties construction of which has been completed and which are in lease-up stages for the first time.
+13 Excluding areas in properties construction of which has been completed and which are in lease-up stages for the first time.

-&lt;sup>13 The average occupancy rate was calculated based on the figures of the lease agreements, with a weighted average of GM and Compass, with Compass presented according to the rate of the Company's holdings in Compass, as of the report date (approx. 24%).
+14 The average occupancy rate was calculated based on the figures of the lease agreements according to a weighted average of GM and Compass, with Compass presented according to the rate of the Company's holdings in Compass as of the report date (approx. 32.4%).
 The occupancy rate does not include areas under construction.

-&lt;sup>14 Additional indications are, for example: The market value of similar properties in the same area and the sale prices of similar properties in recent transactions.
+15 Additional indications are, for example: The market value of similar properties in the same area and the sale prices of similar properties in recent transactions.

-property's condition, NOI is used to measure the free and available cash flow for the service of financial debt undertaken for the purpose of funding the purchase of the property.
+the property's condition, NOI is used to measure the free and available cash flow for the service of financial debt undertaken for the purpose of funding the purchase of the property.